apache/inlong-website/community/how-to-release.md

 ```

 ### Check whether the key is created successfully
-Uploading takes about one minute, after that, you can check by your email at `http://keys.gnupg.net`.
-Be reminded to tick "the show full-key hashes" under advance.
+Uploading takes about one minute, after that, you can check by your email at `https://pgpkeys.mit.edu/`.

 ### Add your gpg public key to the KEYS document